 The last commandment says you shouldn’t covet your neighbor’s goods.
 Inspired by the 10th commandment, Thiel encourages listeners to avoid competition.
 True to Mimetic Theory, the last commandment focuses on the neighbor instead of the object of desire because all objects are desirable when they belong to your neighbor.
 Society will push you towards competition, but you shouldn’t compete with your peers or depend on them for guidance.
 Competition is for losers.
 Instead of looking to the people around you for answers, find models that you cannot compete with.
 If you’re Christian, follow Jesus, and if you’re not, follow an intellectual hero who is way ahead of you.
 Rather than using your peers as a reference point, find your own transcendent orientation.

 Let the flame of Definite Optimism burn away the Mimetic virus.
+Use the Internet to curate your environment, so you can be hyper-mimetic towards the rare few who are anti-mimetic.
+Copy the people who don’t copy people.
 Take risks.
 Build a differentiated skillset.
 Pursue timeless wisdom, not intellectual fashions.
 Be skeptical of convention, and don’t let it double as a shortcut to the truth.
 Work on problems that nobody else is working on, especially if you’re uniquely capable of solving them.
-Ask the questions you’re not supposed to ask, so you can find the answers you’re not supposed to find.
+And ultimately, ask the questions you’re not supposed to ask, so you can find the answers you’re not supposed to find.